 Avoidance plays a key role in preventing trauma survivors from recovering.
 By way of analogy, it’s easy to see how someone who suffers an injury, such as back pain, can find themselves stuck in a viscous cycle of avoidance.
 If that person decides that they are going to avoid all discomfort, then they will steer clear of even the most mild workouts.
 Over time they will grow weaker and lose conditioning in other parts of their body.
 They may limit their life activities because they “are afraid to set their back off”.
 And over time their life shrinks along with their muscle strength.
 This is the trauma avoidance cycle.

 In the end, the best way to, not only cope but resolve your trauma is through therapy.
 In this day and age, there is an established body of research that guides the work of a good trauma specialist.
 He or she will work with you and help you face what you’ve been through in a manageable way.

 Techniques such as neurofeedback and EMDR have proven to be very helpful in helping people with trauma find relief.
 This is more than simply facing fears.
 It’s really more about participating in a tested process in which you are actually in control.

 The goal, in the end, is to ensure that your traumatic memories no longer cause distress at all.
 You don’t have to do this alone either.
 With the support of a therapist, you can close those doors so that you no longer have to be afraid.

 Trauma can affect you in all kinds of ways, including avoidance.
 Although avoidance may work in the short term, it isn’t a long-term solution for coping with trauma.
 Instead, the way forward is through therapy with the support of a trained and experienced counselor.
+Don’t let the trauma avoidance cycle trap you.
 Find out today how trauma therapy can help.